jorgearguellles/ts-poo/README.md

 It Describe the behavior of the class

-# Access
+# Access types

+Access types apply in Attributes and Methods

 - Public access: Default access -> **public year: number = 0;**
 - Just reade inside and outside Class: **readonly year: number = 0;**
-- Private access:
+- Private access: From outside Class we can't Print nether Mutated it -> **private day: number = 0;**

+# Constructor

+The Constructor is the method that allows us to build the instances